wiseodd/wiseodd.github.io/src/content/openings.md

 - Before you apply on the system, contact me via email.
   - Give a short intro on why we will be a good match.
   - Attach your CV and transcripts.
-- I will contact you back as soon as I can, and we go from there.
+- If there is a potential match, I will contact you back as soon as I can, and we go from there.
+  - Unfortunately, I cannot reply to all emails due to the amount I received.
+I apologize in advance.

 ## MSc positions